masumonline/DirectoryLister-Materialize-Theme/README.md

 After installation it's done ;) Just refresh the page.

 ## Credits
 Original bootstrap theme for DirectoryLister by [Chris Kankiewicz](https://www.chriskankiewicz.com/) .
-My themes are based on this theme.
+My themes are based on [Marcin Lawniczak](https://github.com/marcinlawnik/DirectoryLister-themes) git repo.

 ## License
 These Directory Lister themes are distributed under the terms of the MIT License.